 What advice would you give to future online and distance learners?

-Have you been offered a new job based on the qualifications you have achieved?
+Have you been offered a new job based on the qualifications you've achieved?

 After completing Level 3 I have been offered a role at my current job.
 I now work as an Accounting Technician.